sww1235/Personal_Website/blog-pages/revit-vs-vectorworks.md

 disproportionate amount of time designing custom families if you need custom products.

+This is somewhat offset by the fact that some manufacturers offer Revit families of their products, however these often lack flexibility and are somewhat confusing to use, especially for larger families such as elevators.

+Vectorworks has much better tools for creating custom generic objects such as doors, windows and elevators which allow for more creative flexibility as you are not restricted to manufacter provided sizes.

 Revit has a much better MEP toolset then Vectorworks as well as integrates the structural model of the building much better.
 Their structural members tool actually **works** and can be used to do structural analysis of the building.